Last updated on October 6, 2021

-How time and timers matter on Arena
+How Time and Timers Matter on Arena

-And if you’re really stuck on a pick, you can always ask your friends or the Draftsim Discord for advice.
+And if you’re really stuck on a pick, you can always ask your friends or the Draftsim discord for advice.

-When you’re in a match and you are taking a long time for the first time, a line will appear in the middle of the playing field.
+When you’re in a match and you’re taking a long time for the first time, a line will appear in the middle of the playing field.
 This is one of those hourglass ‘time-outs’ that has started for you.
 It will keep appearing, even as you pass through phases, for as long as you’re not making decisions quickly.
 Once you’ve made a certain amount of reasonably quick decisions the line will disappear again.

 It looks like a fuse (or rope) that is slowly burning up from right to left.
 If you have more than one, you can use them all.
 But when you don’t have any left and it runs out, your turn will auto-pass to your opponent.
 If you do this again you automatically concede the game.

-Disconnecting during a draft or a match
+Disconnecting During a Draft or a Match

 If you happen to not feel like drafting, or disconnect during a draft, don’t worry.
 Arena remembers where you were in the draft or between matches and once you get back online it should start where you left off.

-Chess clocks were introduced for BO3
+Chess Clocks Introduced for BO3

-Arena Bots, and How They Draft (Generally)
+Arena Bots and How They Draft (Generally)

 The trick is to get to know which cards get past the bots and which always seem to get snapped up by them.
 With every set this is a new puzzle.
-So far, for M20 this has meant that weird decks like “Heart-Piercer Bow Tribal” have become very viable choices to force draft.

 Arena Economics 101: The Cost of Drafting